Child Benefit: check if you’re eligible & how much you could get

 Child benefit is a monthly payment for anyone with parental responsibilities for children under the age of 16.
 It's worth claiming if you aren't already, as it can be worth over £17,000 over the years – or more if you've two or more children.

-A recent MSE investigation has revealed that more than 200,000 families risk missing out on £1,000s from their future state pension because the 'wrong' parent is claiming child benefit – see our Child benefit warning MSE News story for more.
+MSE has recently reported on a Royal London investigation that more than 200,000 families risk missing out on £1,000s from their future state pension because the 'wrong' parent is claiming child benefit – see our Child benefit warning MSE News story for more.

 Get Our Free Money Tips Email!

 Child benefit is the Government's way of acknowledging the costs involved in raising a child.
 It's paid monthly to anyone responsible for children under the age of 16 (or under 20 if they stay in approved full-time education or unpaid training).
 You can also get child benefit for an extra 20 weeks in some circumstances (for example, if your child joins the armed forces).

 You'll usually qualify for child benefit if the child you're applying for lives with you, or if you're paying at least the same weekly amount as the benefit towards looking after them.
 For example, you might pay for clothes, food, pocket money or birthday and Christmas gifts.
 This includes grandparents, adoptive parents and some foster parents.

 If two people are responsible for the same child, only one will get the payment.
 Parents can decide between themselves who receives it – otherwise, HM Revenue & Customs (HMRC) will decide.
 HMRC will give the child benefit to the parent the child lives with the most.

 By claiming child benefit, you will also earn national insurance credits, which count towards your state pension.
 You need 35 years' worth of national insurance credits to receive the full state pension, so this is especially important if one of you is a non-earner or earns less than £118 a week - the amount you need to get national insurance credits.